Dmelz11/note-taker/README.md

 Specifically,
 Activities: 3 Api-HTML Routes in server.js, 9 Static-Assets in server.js, 13 Post-Requests in server.js,
 20 Data-Persistance in server.js, 21 Modularized-Routing in route files, 28 Mini-Project in route files.
+I also just received some very helpful guidance from a TA in class who is named Marc and he helped me with some syntax issues in the server.js file and he helped me with the deployment to heroku.
+Very helpful and enlightening.

 ## License